Ly0n/awesome-robotic-tooling/README.md

 * [Horizon](https://github.com/horizon-eda/horizon) - EDA is an Electronic Design Automation package supporting an integrated end-to-end workflow for printed circuit board design including parts management and schematic entry.
 * [tigl](https://github.com/DLR-SC/tigl) - The TiGL Geometry Library can be used for the computation and processing of aircraft geometries stored inside CPACS files
 * [foxBMS](https://github.com/foxBMS/foxbms) - is a free, open and flexible development environment to design battery management systems
+* [cadCAD](https://github.com/cadCAD-org/cadCAD) - is a Python package that assists in the processes of designing, testing and validating complex systems through simulation, with support for Monte Carlo methods, A/B testing and parameter sweeping.

 ## Sensor Processing